Skip to main content

 NFP is able to provide services to first time moms in all of Indiana’s 92 counties.

-Early Head Start home-based programs are considered home visiting programs by federal and state standards.
-Families are paired with a family support provider who visits families one-on-one in their home or in the community.
-They can help families get connected to resources for food, clothing, items for the baby, job training, healthcare and more.
+EHS services may be home‑based, center‑based, or a combination of both.
+Early Head Start home‑based programs are recognized as home visiting models at both the state and federal levels.
+Families are paired with a family support provider who meets with them one‑on‑one in their home or community.
+These visits help families connect to supports such as food, clothing, baby items, healthcare, job training, and other essential resources.

 Find Home Visiting Programs Near You